sttadic/python-tkinter-soltmachine/README.md

 ## Description

 The heart of the project lies within the "project.py" file, which serves as the main Python script responsible for implementing the entire slot machine game, encompassing its logic, design, and functionality.
 In addition, distinct directories house the collection of sound effects and images.
+To ensure the functionality of this project, unit tests have been provided.
+The test file "test_project.py" contains test cases for "get_balance", "load_image" and "play_sound" functions.

 The project is structured using object-oriented programming (OOP) principles, with classes representing key components of the game: SlotMachine, Slots and ControlFrame.